anishmathewjose/StreetYums/README.md

 # StreetYums
-A full-stack web application that allow users to compare, review and share information about street food vendors around Bhubaneswar, India.
+A full-stack web application that allow users to compare, review and share information about street food vendors around KIIT campus.

 For live demo click [here↗](https://streetyums.onrender.com/)
 ## Tools and Technologies